kabanero-io/kabanero-command-line/docs/build_help.md

 After setting the `GOPATH` env var correctly, just run `make <action...>` from the command line, within the same directory where `Makefile` resides.
 For example `make package clean` will run the `package` and then the `clean` actions.

-The version number in manual builds are default to 0.1.0, to change the value yourself change the `VERSION` value in the `Makefile`.
+The version number in manual builds default to 0.1.0.
+To change the value yourself change the `VERSION` value in the `Makefile`.

 Some of the scripts have conditional paths, because certain Linux commands behave differently on OS/X and elsewhere (fun).